 Team: Sunderland

-As Sunderland fans flocked to the English capital to watch the Black Cats take on Don Revie's legendary Leeds United in the 1973 FA Cup Final, a documentary crew covering the day conducted a series of interviews with the travelling crowd.
-One of the hopeful supporters happened to be Jim Montgomery's mother-in-law.
-Asked if her daughter's husband would keep a clean sheet, she confidently declared: "Oh yes.
-He'll keep them out.
-He'll do it."
+As Sunderland fans flocked to the English capital to watch the Black Cats take on Don Revie’s legendary Leeds United in the 1973 FA Cup Final, a documentary crew conducted a series of interviews with the traveling crowd.
+One of the hopeful supporters was Jim Montgomery's mother-in-law.
+Asked if her daughter's husband would keep a clean sheet, she confidently declared: "Oh yes, he’ll keep them out.
+He’ll do it."

 Against all odds, Montgomery managed to deliver on that prediction.
-The Sunderland goalkeeper blocked Trevor Cherry's header from the foot of Peter Lorimer, who hit the ball back with such force that both the BBC and ITV commentators initially called it a goal before hastily correcting the error.
-As delayed replays showed, Montgomery blocked Lorimer's dreadful effort against the crossbar, keeping a clean sheet in a famous 1-0 win.
+The Sunderland goalkeeper blocked Trevor Cherry's header, which came from Peter Lorimer's foot, with such force that both the BBC and ITV commentators initially called it a goal before quickly correcting the error.
+As delayed replays showed, Montgomery blocked Lorimer's dreadful shot against the crossbar, maintaining a clean sheet in a famous 1-0 win.

 2. Emi Martinez vs France (2022)